-On this day in 1862, Union forces stop the Confederate invasion of New Mexico Territory when they turn the Rebels back at Glorieta Pass.
+On March 28, 1862, Union forces stop the Confederate invasion of New Mexico Territory when they turn the Rebels back at Glorieta Pass.

 This action was part of the broader movement by the Confederates to capture New Mexico and other parts of the West.
 This would secure territory that the Rebels thought was rightfully theirs but had been denied them by political compromises made before the Civil War.
 Furthermore, the cash-strapped Confederacy could use Western mines to fillits treasury.
 From San Antonio, the Rebels moved into southern New Mexico (which included Arizona at the time) and captured the towns of Mesilla, Díaz Ana and Tucson.
 General Henry H. Sibley, with 3,000 troops, now moved north against the Federal stronghold at Fort Craig on the Rio Grande.